Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 4.3.
 Conducting an experiment on the influence of the Sun on the Earth.

 I did a little experiment.
-To do this, I needed a table lamp, she played the role of the Sun and a globe, he played the role of the Earth.
+For this I needed a table lamp, it played the role of the Sun and a globe, it played the role of the Earth.

-To simplify the experiment, I left the globe (Earth) motionless, fixing it in one position, and rotated the lamp (Sun) clockwise, thereby simulating the Earth's orbit, choosing a landmark in advance.
+To simplify the experiment, I left the globe (Earth) motionless, fixed in one position, and rotated the lamp (Sun) clockwise, thereby simulating the Earth’s orbit, having chosen a reference point in advance.

-Pictured #1 - summer, since the Earth's axis is tilted towards the Sun, and the rays fall on its surface at a right angle, strongly heating the surface.
+In photo No. 1 – summer, since the Earth’s axis is tilted towards the Sun, and the rays fall on its surface at right angles, greatly heating the surface.

-In the photo number 3 and 4 are spring and autumn, respectively.
-During these periods of time, the longitude of the day and night are the same - the days of the equinox.
+In the photo No. 3 and 4 - spring and autumn, respectively.
+During these periods of time, the length of day and night are the same - the days of the equinox.

 And as can be seen from the experiment, the Sun during this period does not heat very much - like in summer, but not weakly - like in winter.